 Outside of the office, David is an advocate for issues of interest to the Jewish community.
 He speaks and writes on a number of impactful topics, including those regarding Israel and the international community, as well as hate speech.

 - DePaul Law School's Center for Jewish Law and Judaic Studies, Advisory Board, Co-Chair

 - B'nai Tikvah, President of Congregation, 2009 – 2011

-LL.M., with honors, Intellectual Property, The John Marshall Law School, 2000
+LL.M., with honors, Intellectual Property, University of Illinois Chicago School of Law, 2000

 J.D., Loyola University Chicago School of Law, 1979